MarianoOG/MarianoOG/README.md

 * Excellent skills in mathematics (calculus, linear algebra, statistics).
 * Solid understanding of object-oriented programming in Python

+## Interests

-Finally, I also enjoy board games, education, photography, traveling, swimming and good storytelling.
+I also enjoy board games, education, photography, traveling, swimming and good storytelling.
 Send me a message if you want to talk about any of those things!

 ## Contact